NLAFET/SyLVER/README.md

 The BLAS and LAPACK libraries play an important role in the performance of the solver.
-We recommend using the [MKL](https://software.intel.com/mkl) library for best performance on Intel machines and [ESSL](https://www.ibm.com/support/knowledgecenter/en/SSFHY8/essl_welcome.html) when running on IBM machine.
+We recommend using the [MKL](https://software.intel.com/mkl) library for best performance on Intel machines and the [ESSL](https://www.ibm.com/support/knowledgecenter/en/SSFHY8/essl_welcome.html) library when running on IBM machine.
 Alternative BLAS and LAPACK libraries include [OpenBLAS](https://www.openblas.net/).
 Note that SyLVER should be linked against the **sequential** BLAS and LAPACK libraries.

 These libraries are found via the CMake scripts [FindBLAS](https://cmake.org/cmake/help/latest/module/FindBLAS.html)